 As with many people who take prescription medications, some people who use statins experience side effects.
-About 25 million Americans take statins.
+About take statins.
 Between 5 and 18 percent of these people report sore muscles, a common side effect.
 Statins are more likely to cause muscle pain when taken at high doses or when taken in combination with certain medications.

 Other reported side effects of statins include liver or digestive problems, high blood sugar, type 2 diabetes, and memory problems.
 The Mayo Clinic suggests that some people are more likely than others to suffer from these effects.
 High-risk groups include women, people over 65, people with liver or kidney disease, and those who drink more than two alcoholic beverages a day.

 Joint pain is considered a minor side effect of statin use, though if you suffer from it, it might not seem minor to you.

 There is little recent research on statins and joint pain.
 One suggested that statins that dissolve in fats, called lipophilic statins, have a higher likelihood of causing joint pain, but further research is needed.

 While muscle pain and joint pain are clearly separate issues, if you’re on statins and experiencing aches, it might be worth considering exactly where the pain is.
 According to the FDA, some medications interact with statins to actually increase the amount of statin in your bloodstream.
 This is true for grapefruit and grapefruit juice as well.
 In very rare cases, rhabdomyolysis, a potentially fatal condition, can occur.
 The vast majority of people who use statins will not have to worry about this condition, but you should discuss any aches and pains with your doctor.